Install and setup ipython for zope

 $ cd ~/.ipython

-If there is no .ipython in your home dir, launch ipython once and quit to have it created.
+If there is no .ipython in your home dir, launch ipython once and quit to have it created, but see the project README for more details:

 It's all it needs really, now we can start our ipython session.